The 12 best Australian native ferns for a home garden

 Its slow growth is an advantage.
 With steady care, it forms a long-lived living column that supports mosses and small invertebrates.
 Feed annually with compost rather than synthetic fertiliser and refresh mulch each autumn.

-Tools for Australian Gardeners
+Shop Tools for Australian Gardeners

-3. Rough Tree Fern (Doodia aspera)
+3. Prickly rasp fern (Doodia aspera)

 Use a hand trowel to create a wide shallow hole, ensuring the crown sits just above soil level.
 Water in well and maintain even moisture during establishment.
 Once settled, it copes with short dry periods better than many ferns.